 11. Dual head screwdriver

 When I go into the field, I always carry a small screwdriver with me, with dual heads.
 A flat head and a Phillips heads.

 12. Waterproof folder/clipboard

 When I go to the field, I carry a waterproof folder with me.
 The key is the waterproof element.
 I can’t tell you how many times I’ve seen other engineers tuck their papers in their jackets in the rain.
 And each and every time, their papers got wet and deformed.

-Plus, without a hard surface to write on, you’ll constantly be looking for a surface to place your paper on.
-Very inefficient when you could just bring along a clipboard.
+Plus, without a hard surface to write on, you’ll be constantly looking around for where to write.
+This is very inefficient when you could just bring along a clipboard.
 The clipboard I use also houses my pencils, erasers, rulers, and so much more.

-13. Rugged bag
+13. Rugged waterproof bag

 14. Safety glasses/goggles

 Sometimes I need to protect my eyes from flying debris in factories.
 So, I carry a pair of safety goggles with me at job sites.

-Just be sure the safety glasses fit well and don’t slip off your face as you’re inspecting something.
+Just be sure the safety glasses fit well and don’t slip off your face when you look down.
 Not only does this defeat the purpose, but it’s annoying.

 15. Tape measure